earthlab/rslurm/README.md

 rslurm
 ======

-This R package simplifies the process of splitting a R calculation over the SESYNC SLURM cluster.
+This R package simplifies the process of splitting a R calculation over a SLURM cluster.

 Currently, it is possible to use existing R packages like `parallel` to split a calculation over the 8 CPUs in a single cluster node.
 The functions in this package automate the process of dividing the parameter sets over multiple cluster nodes (using a slurm array), applying the function in parallel in each node using `parallel`, and recombining the output.

 How to install / use
 --------------------

-*Note*: This package must be installed and run from a SESYNC RStudio server account to access the SLURM cluster.

 Install the package from GitHub using the following code:
 ```R